Policies

 • Meet the attendance requirements of your course and meet any formal checkpoints required of you.

-• Inform your department if you want to leave the UK (for example, on a holiday or conference).
+• Inform your school if you want to leave the UK (for example, on a holiday or conference).
 Your leave must be approved in advance by your department and must not affect your ability to meet your attendance requirements.

 Changes to your registration status may affect your immigration status.
 Discuss your immigration concerns with an Student Immigration Adviser.